Electron: Virtual particles

 While an electron–positron virtual pair is in existence, the Coulomb force from the ambient electric field surrounding an electron causes a created positron to be attracted to the original electron, while a created electron experiences a repulsion.
 This causes what is called vacuum polarization.
 In effect, the vacuum behaves like a medium having a dielectric permittivity more than unity.
 Thus the effective charge of an electron is actually smaller than its true value, and the charge decreases with increasing distance from the electron.
 This polarization was confirmed experimentally in 1997 using the Japanese TRISTAN particle accelerator.
 Virtual particles cause a comparable shielding effect for the mass of the electron.

-The interaction with virtual particles also explains the small (about 0.1%) deviation of the intrinsic magnetic moment of the electron from the Bohr magneton (the anomalous magnetic moment).
-The extraordinarily precise agreement of this predicted difference with the experimentally determined value is viewed as one of the great achievements of quantum electrodynamics.
+The interaction with virtual particles also explains the small (~0.1%) deviation of the intrinsic magnetic moment of the electron from the Bohr magneton (the anomalous magnetic moment).
+The precise agreement of this predicted difference with the experimentally determined value is viewed as one of the great achievements of quantum electrodynamics.

 The apparent paradox in classical physics of a point particle electron having intrinsic angular momentum and magnetic moment can be explained by the formation of virtual photons in the electric field generated by the electron.
 These photons can heuristically be thought of as causing the electron to shift about in a jittery fashion (known as zitterbewegung), which results in a net circular motion with precession.
 This motion produces both the spin and the magnetic moment of the electron.
 In atoms, this creation of virtual photons explains the Lamb shift observed in spectral lines.
 The Compton Wavelength shows that near elementary particles such as the electron, the uncertainty of the energy allows for the creation of virtual particles near the electron.
 This wavelength explains the "static" of virtual particles around elementary particles at a close distance.